graphite-project/graphite-web/docs/install.rst

 ---------------------
-If you run into any issues with Graphite, please to post a question to our `Questions forum on Launchpad <https://answers.launchpad.net/graphite>`_ or join us on IRC in #graphite on FreeNode
+If you run into any issues with Graphite, please to post a question to our `Questions forum on Launchpad <https://answers.launchpad.net/graphite>`_ or join us on IRC in #graphite on FreeNode.

 Post-Install Tasks